 - X/Y resolution: 12 bit (4095×4095)

-- Color and intensity resolution: 8 bit (16 million colors, not including intensity)
+- Color and intensity resolution: 8 bit (16 million colors, plus intensity/brightness)

 - Max frame size: 4095 points

-- Custom naming of DACs, great for multi-projector configurations
+- Custom, persistent naming of DACs, for multi-projector configurations.

 - Platform portable: Uses libusb which supports Windows, Linux, macOS, Android, Web etc.

-- Connectivity: USB B female in, DB25 (ILDA) female out
+- Connectivity: USB B female in, ILDA (ISP-DB25) female out

 - Drivers are OLSC compatible